datanav/docs/guide-create-first-synchronization.rst

     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     .. dropdown:: **1.
 Collect data**
+        :open:

         :badge:`Estimated time: 5 min,badge-light`

-        This tutorial will show you how to collect data from the systems HubSpot and Twelvedata in addition to pulling data from them in inbound pipes.
+        This tutorial will show you how to collect data from the systems HubSpot and Twelvedata.

         .. link-button:: tutorial-getting-started-collect
             :type: ref